 Measurement issues.
-First, we deal with unknown timing or compositional issues related to the receipt of R&D subsidies using the four alternative definitions of misappropriation laid out in section 3.3.
+First, we deal with unknown timing or compositional issues related to the receipt of R&D subsidies using the four alternative definitions of misappropriation laid out in section 4.3.
 Second, we check the influence of outliers by winsorizing continuous variables at the 1st and 99th percentiles.
 Third, we restrict the estimation sample, excluding observations with partial misuse and an R&D subsidy intensity >50%, respectively.
 Fourth, we exclude R&D experience from the specification because the likelihood of observing prior R&D increases with the number of years a firm remains in the panel.
-In summary, the results are very robust to these measurement issues: γ{ITT} generally shows mild to medium-level partial crowding out, whereas γ{CACE} always confirms additionality.
+In summary, the results are very robust to these measurement issues: $\gamma{ITT}$ generally shows mild to medium-level partial crowding out, whereas $\gamma{CACE}$ always confirms additionality.
 Finally, using the growth in R&D intensity instead of R&D expenditure as outcome variable, we also find a significantly positive ITT and CACE.
 Although the size of the effect is not directly comparable to the other estimates, we identify a similar loss in effectiveness.

 Omitted variable bias.
 Entropy balancing corrects for selection bias only on observables.
-We address this concern in two ways.
-First, we add potential timevariant confounders at the provincial level since our benchmark model does not control for a firm's location, which might affect both the likelihood of receiving an R&D subsidy and growth in R&D expenditures.
-We therefore control for general economic conditions at the province level: log of GDP per capita, share of lossmaking firms, log of R&D expenditures per LME, and log of ensured reserves of coal.23 We also control for province-level corruption and local political uncertainty (proxied by the annual turnover of city-level mayors and party secretaries) as potential confounders.
-Feng and Johansson (2017) show that a change in local political leaders is associated with lower R&D spending.
-At the same time, a high turnover of political leaders might weaken firm-state connectivity which lowers the likelihood of receiving R&D subsidies (Fang et al. 2018).
-We also directly control for the firm's distance to the relevant regulator, which is Beijing for central SOEs and the provincial capital for all other firms.
-Finally, we rule out that the firm's choice of location is endogenous to subsidy policies introduced after the MLP and condition on firms established before 2007.
-Accounting for firm location in these very different ways leaves γ{ITT} and γ{CACE} almost unchanged.
+We therefore included a large set of firm-specific variables and fixed effects in our benchmark model.
+We further address this concern in two ways.
+First, we are refining our measurement of potential regional impact factors.
+We additionally include industry-province fixed-effects to capture potential industry-specific regional heterogeneity and replace province-year fixed-effects with specific variables that may affect both the likelihood of receiving an R&D subsidy and growth in R&D expenditures.
+That is, we control for the following time-variant economic conditions at the province level: log of GDP per capita, share of loss-making firms, log of R&D expenditures per LME, and log of ensured reserves of coal.
+We also control for province-level corruption and local political uncertainty (proxied by the annual turnover of city-level mayors and party secretaries) as potential confounders.
+Feng and Johansson (2017) showed that a change in local political leaders is associated with lower R&D spending.
+At the same time, a high turnover of political leaders might weaken firm-state connectivity which lowers the likelihood of receiving R&D subsidies (Fang et al. 2023).
+We therefore directly control for the firm's distance to the relevant regulator, which is Beijing for central SOEs and the provincial capital for all other firms.
+Finally, we rule out that the firm's location choice is endogenous to subsidy policies introduced after the MLP and condition on firms established before 2007.
+Accounting for firm location in these very different ways leaves $\gamma{ITT}$ and $\gamma{CACE}$ almost unchanged.

 Second, using the test proposed by Oster (2019), we check the robustness of our estimated treatment effect that is due to the full set of unobserved control variables (section E.3 in Online Appendix E provides more details on the test idea and results).
-The test shows that the influence of omitted variables must be more than 2.35 times more important than the observed control factors to explain away the positive estimated ITT.
-For CACE, this threshold is even larger (61.1), suggesting a very high relevance of our observed covariates.
-Most importantly, the ratio of the bias-adjusted ITT and CACE, and thus the lower bound on the loss of effectiveness that we obtain when we account for selection on observed and unobserved control variables, is of a similar magnitude (0.24) to the loss of effectiveness in our benchmark model (0.41) when we account only for selection on observed variables.
+The test shows that the influence of omitted variables must be more than 2.69 and 2.79 times more important than the observed covariates to explain away the positive estimate of ITT and CACE, respectively, suggesting a very high relevance of our observed covariates.
+Most importantly, the ratio of the bias-adjusted ITT and CACE, and thus the lower bound on the loss of effectiveness that we obtain when we account for selection on observed and unobserved control variables, is of the same order of magnitude (0.40) as the loss of effectiveness in our benchmark model (0.41), which only accounts for selection on observed variables.